johnandrea/draw-dna-matches/README.md

 ## Input

 The input is a GEDCOM file exported from a genealogy program.
 The key is that the DNA matches are marked in a custom event whose name is an input option.
 The match cM value will be extracted if found in that event's note field and will be displayed below the person's name.
-The cM value in the note is a number at the start of the line followed by "cM" or "cm" such as "62 cM", "123cm", "1,234 cM", etc. A floating point number can be used, such as "123.7 cM", but it will be rounded.
+The cM value in the note is a number at the start of the line followed by space and "cM" or "cm", such as "62 cM", "123 cm", "1,234 cM", etc. A floating point number can be used, such as "123.7 cM", but it will be rounded.

 An example of a relevant portion of the input file: